wizzomafizzo/mrext/docs/lastplayed.md

 db_url = https://github.com/wizzomafizzo/mrext/raw/main/releases/lastplayed/lastplayed.json
 ```

 Once installed, run `lastplayed` from the MiSTer `Scripts` menu, and a prompt will offer to enable LastPlayed as a startup service.
-You may also be asked to manually enable the `recents` option in your `MiSTer.ini` file.

 ## Configuration